MarsonerLaura/KingdomOfMath/README.md

 <br>
  <br>
   <br>
-<div align="center"> Klick on the Image on the left or the button below to watch the Trailer on YouTube!
+<div align="center"> Klick on the Image on the right or the button below to watch the Trailer on YouTube!
 <br>
 <br>